Turnip: Cultivation

 The 1881 American Household Cyclopedia advises that turnips can be grown in fields that have been harrowed and ploughed.
 It recommends planting in late May or June and weeding and thinning with a hoe throughout the summer.

 As a root crop, turnips grow best in cool weather; hot temperatures cause the roots to become woody and bad-tasting.
 They are typically planted in the spring in cold-weather climates (such as the northern US and Canada) where the growing season is only 3–4 months.
+As the global climate warms this can increase the growing season but can also stress turnips, recent work has shown that agrivoltaic shielding with partially-transparent solar panels can mitigate this effect and increase yields.
 In temperate climates (ones with a growing season of 5–6 months), turnips may also be planted in late summer for a second fall crop.
 In warm-weather climates (7 or more month growing season), they are planted in the fall.
-55–60 days is the average time from planting to harvest.
+The average time from planting to harvest is 55–60 days.
+Turnips can also be grown in controlled-environmental agriculture using vertical farming techniques, although larger grow cups are needed than those traditionally used for crops like lettuce.